isi-vista/VistaMT/README.rst

   train.log
   model.npz

-Models are written to disk after every validation run and after every epoch completes.
+Models are written to disk after every validation run.
 The models are named with the iteration number.
 Only the last ``keep_models`` models are kept since the sizes can be large.
 A ``.success`` file is written after the model itself is written so the user can be sure training was not stopped in the middle of writing a model file.
 A training state file is also written with each model so that training can be restarted.

 The iteration with the best performance is kept as ``model.npz``.
 If ``--valid-ref`` is given performance is measured as the max greedy